JasonCanCode/CRUDE-Futures/README.md

 The first thing you need to do is import `CRUDE_Futures` and `SwiftyJSON`.
 Then you state how you intend to you use your model by applying any number of protocols.
 For a read-only model, you might just use `CRUDEReadable` or maybe add `CRUDEEnumeratable` if you want to retrieve a bunch at a time.
 Data entities can be created and destroyed through the use of `CRUDECreatable` and `CRUDEDeletable`.
 If you want modify your entities and demand that the server conforms to the new reality you have forged, you can do so with `CRUDEUpdatable`.

-All of these different protocols conform to `CRUDERequestable`, which require a model to set its `path` string to let CRUDE where those models can typically be found.
+All of these different protocols conform to `CRUDERequestable`, which require a model to set its `path` string to let CRUDE know where those models can typically be found.
 For example `static let path = "people"` will tell CRUDE to send requests to "https://mysite.com/api/people".
-Optionally, a model can also set an `objectKey` string whenever the returning JSON has encased all the precious attributes in dictionary with a single key.
+Optionally, a model can also set an `objectKey` string to use whenever the returning JSON has encased all the precious attributes in dictionary with a single key.
 If you do not set this in your model, it will default to `nil`.

 In order to easily convert some JSON into a nifty model, it needs to be `JSONConvertable`.
 This means it can be initialized by passing it a `JSON` object.
 Here is what a Person model object might look like: